-With the low beams activated, push the multifunction lever towards the instrument panel to turn on the high beams.
-Pull the multifunction lever toward the steering wheel to turn off the high beams.
+With the low beams activated, push the multifunction lever towards the instrument panel to toward the steering wheel to turn off the high beams.
 Flash-To-Pass

-You can signal another vehicle with your headlights by lightly pulling the multifunction lever toward the steering wheel.
-This will turn on the high beams until the lever is released.
+You can signal another vehicle with your headlights by 3 partially pulling the multifunction lever toward the steering wheel.
+This will cause the high beam headlights to turn on until the lever is released.